dorothyh-ms/dinosaur_app/README.md

 This project does not use web and console profiles.
 This project can only be run as a web application and not in the console.

-The profile _test_ is the active profile when running JUnit tests.
+The profile _test_ is the active profile when running tests.
 This profile ensures that data is NOT added to the repository layer via a .sql file.

 Run tests from the command line with in the directory of this project with `./gradlew test`.
 Below is an example of a successful output: